2 people dead, several villagers fall ill over suspected case of water contamination in Karnataka | Law-Order

 The local residents have alleged that municipal council authorities had not cleaned the water tank for several days, police said, adding an investigation is also underway to ascertain if the water was poisoned deliberately by ''water man'' (an appointed person who regulates water supply).

-The deceased were identified as Manjula (23) and Raghu (27), both residents of Kavadigarahatti, they said, adding post-mortem reports are awaited to ascertain the cause of death.
+The deceased were identified as Manjula (23) and Raghu (27), both residents of Kavadigarahatti village, they said.

 ''In total, 63 people from Kavadigarahatti village were taken to different hospitals after they fell sick allegedly after drinking the contaminated water here.
 Among them, two deaths have been reported which are suspected to be due to consumption of contaminated water.
 But a post-mortem report is awaited to ascertain the exact cause of deaths,'' said Chitradurga Superintendent of Police K Parashurama.